garyzccisme/Halite-IV/README.md

 ![Alt Text](https://github.com/garyzccisme/Halite-IV/blob/master/simulated_game.gif?raw=true)

 ### TODO
-- Although there're many dynamic strategy for `SilverBot`, it is still inflexible since there could be millions of situations during the game.
+- Although there're many dynamic strategies for `SilverBot`, it is still inflexible since there could be millions of different situations during the game.
-- So for next optimization, we should adopt **Reinforcement Learning** to train game AI so that it can learn to play game when playing with others.
+- So for further optimization, we should adopt **Reinforcement Learning** to train game AI so that it can learn to play game when fighting with others.